ranfysvalle02/mdb-gnome/README.md

 ---

-## Appendix D: Deploying on Render.com (Fallback if Ray is Unavailable) 🚀
+## Appendix D: Deploying on Render.com (Ray Required) 🚀

 g.nome is perfectly suited for streamlined hosting on Render.
-By default, if there's no Ray cluster, the system simply runs experiments in-process.
+Experiments require Ray; provision a Ray runtime accessible from your service.

 - Connect to your GitHub and point a Render Web Service at your g.nome repo (or fork).
 - Add environment variables like: